Cheating on expenses used to be something of an art form, but these fraudulent activities created a huge hidden cost for employers.

 Employees overclaiming mileage when using their own cars has long been a problem – especially as it does not require a receipt directly relating to the trip.
 For the employee it may feel harmless to add a few extra miles here and there, but the costs soon mount up as it is very difficult to identify and prevent when expenses are done manually.

 Neo solution: An automated mileage calculator based on an address or postcode, using Google Maps, accurately calculates the mileage between two locations.
-It can also subtract any mileage forming part of an employee’s normal commute should this be required.
 But the benefits go both ways because the system also gives employees confidence that their claim is correct with a visual representation of the journey.
 Also, if the driver must change their route – because of a blocked road or having multiple meetings in different locations – Neo allows them to easily include several legs of a journey within one trip.

 2 – Duplicate claims